dalinel/Color_Detection/README.md

 Do the same for S and V.

 You will then have good H, S and V threshold values.
-Watch out to luminosity, test your values with light and shadow.
+Watch out for luminosity, test your values with light and shadow.

 ### Quick adjustment

 Click on the color to detect in the "Detection" Window.
 H, S and V threshold values will be adjusted automatically.
-You can increase the gap between min and max to be able to detect the object with a variation of luminosity.Watch-out to luminosity, test your values with light and shadow.
+You can increase the gap between min and max to be able to detect the object with a variation of luminosity.Watch-out for luminosity, test your values with light and shadow.

 ## Extra Parameters and adjustments